Why filmmaking is a must-have skill in the digital world

 It is crucial that marketers understand what makes the video content they produce compelling.

 A video needs to be memorable so that people want to watch it again or are prompted to share the content across social media.

 However, what is memorable for one platform might not work so well on another.

 For instance, long-form videos are ideal for YouTube and for building mass awareness but they can’t solve every problem.
-Marketers also need to understand what makes great content for short-form video, such as the six-second Snapchat clip or TikTok, or a minute long Instagram or Twitter campaign.
+Marketers also need to understand what makes great content for short-form videos, such as a six-second Snapchat clip or TikTok, or a minute-long Instagram or Twitter campaign.
 Each social media platform will have an optimal video format.

 “Marketers need to think carefully about the choice of edits for each platform,” says Prescott.
 “You can cut between scenes and shots to create the pace you want.
 You must take charge of the choices you make with film.”

 There is also the option of including User-Generated Content (UGC) in videos to help tell the brand story in a creative and meaningful way.
 Many brands have followed this route during the Covid-19 pandemic.
 Using UCG can also be an effective way of keeping to a budget.

 Ultimately marketers need to think like a film director and consider how to engage their audience.

 Pete Markey is one of the industry’s best-known marketers and is currently CMO at Boots.
 He agrees that if marketers want to progress in the industry today, it is essential they have some filmmaking skills.

 “Storytelling in its broadest sense is vital for any brand to communicate its purpose.
 Great creative and filmmaking are part of this,” he says.
 “My advice to young marketers is to learn the art of great storytelling and to always focus on what you want the viewer to take away from a piece of video creative.”